chimdie/task-manager/README.md

 # task manager

 You can get default data from the api, post your prefered data and delete data fetched from the api.
-Live site [here](https://www.pikepics.com/).

 ## Available Scripts